 Meanwhile, remove any parts you can and soak them and clean nooks and crannies under the lid.

 Soak and scrub removable parts like the bleach and fabric softener wells.
 Dry them thoroughly and replace.
-Using a toothbrush, clean the upper portion of the agitator and hard-to-reach areas under the lid and around the rim of the tub.

 After an hour, close the lid and allow the cycle to complete.